Third Party Reproduction

 The surrogate then receives estrogen in the form of an estradiol valerate injection, twice a week.
 This is the same estrogen normally produced by the ovaries.
 Meanwhile, the egg provider receives daily injections of fertility drugs (such as Gonal-F, Follistim, Menopur and Repronex), which help to mature a group of eggs in her ovaries.
 Usually, eight to 12 days of fertility hormones are required before the eggs mature.
 Soon after, the recipient begins progesterone, the other hormone necessary to maintain pregnancy.
 This can be in the form of a vaginal gel or a daily injection.
 It has long been our custom to teach a spouse, relative, friend or neighbor to give injections so frequent trips to our office are not needed.

 The eggs are gathered at the egg retrieval.
 A few hours later, the eggs are usually inseminated with sperm from the recipient’s partner.
 This is done by our embryologist.
-He will culture the fertilized eggs (now called embryos) until they are transferred to the recipient’s uterus, usually three to five days after egg retrieval.
+Our embryologist will culture the fertilized eggs (now called embryos) until they are transferred to the recipient’s uterus, usually three to five days after egg retrieval.

 What are the risks of being a surrogate?